aidan-gibson/obsidian-browser-tabs/README.md

 Recommended Workflow:
 Use [Copy All Urls](https://chrome.google.com/webstore/detail/copy-all-urls/djdmadneanknadilpjiknlnanaolmbfk?hl=en) Chrome Plugin, hit `Alt+c` to copy all links from window to clipboard, paste them in Obsidian.
-## First time developing plugins?

-Quick starting guide for new plugin devs:

-- Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
-There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
-- Clone your repo to a local development folder.
-For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
-- Make changes to `main.ts` (or create new `.ts` files).
-Those changes should be automatically compiled into `main.js`.
-- Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.
+Use chrome://extensions/shortcuts to change this shortcut.

+## Install
+Unzip into `.obsidian/plugins`.

+Contributions are welcome.
+Follow build instructions below.

+## Build
+Clone into `.obsidian/plugins` testing vault.

+Node.js is javascript runtime enviro.

+npm is package manager for Node.js
+`npm i` aka `npm install` downloads all packages listed as dependencies in package.json.

+Run `npm i`.

+`npm run dev` compiles main.ts -> main.js, live-updates as you code.

+Use Hot Reload Obsidian plugin in test vault, which will auto-reload plugins when their files are changed.

 ## Releasing new releases
+For updates to the Obsidian API run `npm update` under your repo folder.

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
 - Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.